-Alternative 2: Tree Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect (Negligible) Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects.
-Even though the site is located within a degraded ESA, the activity will have no impact on the ESA as the site is totally transformed from its natural state due to past development activities on the property.
-Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Highly Unlikely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Insignificant Cumulative impact prior to mitigation: Negligible
+Alternative 3: Monopole Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect (Very low-negative) Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have a significant negative impact on ecological or biodiversity aspects.
+Even though the site is located within a degraded ESA1, the activity will have a very low negative impact on the ESA1 as the site is transformed from its natural state due to past development activities on the property.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Likely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Negligible Cumulative impact prior to mitigation: Very low-negative